Bundesliga Match Fact Win Probability: Quantifying the effect of in-game events on winning chances using machine learning on AWS

 Ten years from now, the technological fitness of clubs will be a key contributor towards their success.
 Today we’re already witnessing the potential of technology to revolutionize the understanding of football. xGoals quantifies and allows comparison of goal scoring potential of any shooting situation, while xThreat and EPV models predict the value of any in-game moment.
 Ultimately, these and other advanced statistics serve one purpose: to improve the understanding of who will win and why.
 Enter the new Bundesliga Match Fact: Win Probability.

 In Bayern’s second match against Bochum last season, the tables turned unexpectedly.
 Early in the match, Lewandowski scores 1:0 after just 9 minutes.
 The “Grey Mouse” of the league is instantly reminded of their 7:0 disaster when facing Bayern for the first time that season.
 But not this time: Christopher Antwi-Adjei scores his first goal for the club just 5 minutes later.
-After conceiving a penalty goal in the 38th minute, the team from Monaco di Bavaria seems paralyzed and things began to erupt: Gamboa nutmegs Coman and finishes with an absolute corker of a goal, and Holtmann makes it 4:1 close to halftime with a dipper from the left.
-Bayern hadn’t conceived this many goals in the first half since 1975, and was barely able to walk away with a 4:2 result.
+After conceding a penalty goal in the 38th minute, the team from Monaco di Bavaria seems paralyzed and things began to erupt: Gamboa nutmegs Coman and finishes with an absolute corker of a goal, and Holtmann makes it 4:1 close to halftime with a dipper from the left.
+Bayern hadn’t conceded this many goals in the first half since 1975, and was barely able to walk away with a 4:2 result.
 Who could have guessed that?
 Both teams played without their first keepers, which for Bayern meant missing out on their captain Manuel Neuer.
 Could his presence have saved them from this unexpected result?

 Similarly, Cologne pulled off two extraordinary zingers in the 2020/2021 season.
 When they faced Dortmund, they had gone 18 matches without a win, while BVB’s Haaland was providing a master class in scoring goals that season (23 in 22 matches).
 The role of the favorite was clear, yet Cologne took an early lead with just 9 minutes on the clock.
 In the beginning of the second half, Skhiri scored a carbon-copy goal of his first one: 0:2.
 Dortmund subbed in attacking strength, created big chances, and scored 1:2.
 Of all players, Haaland missed a sitter 5 minutes into extra time and crowned Cologne with the first 3 points in Dortmund after almost 30 years.